 I’m sure you’ll agree: “Getting plenty of website traffic is great!”

-But the truth is unless these people convert – buy, sign up for a newsletter or contact your business for instance, it’s all worthless.
-The problem however is that visitors often get distracted before converting.
-Their computer crashed; boss was strolling by their desk or they simply ran a last minute check on their bank balance and cancelled the purchase.
+But the truth is unless these people convert – buy, sign up for a newsletter or contact your business, for instance, it’s all worthless.
+The problem, however, is that visitors often get distracted before converting.
+Their computer crashed; boss was strolling by their desk or they simply ran a last minute check on their bank balance and canceled the purchase.

 That doesn’t mean they wouldn’t try again… providing that you bring them back to the site.
 And that’s where retargeting comes in.
 The trouble is that you can’t always use it.
 Not being able to install the retargeting code on a site for instance, pretty much hinders your any attempts to create a remarketing list.
 Or does it?

 Well, turns out you can retarget visitors even if you can’t include a retargeting script on the site.
 How?
 By adding it to your links instead.
 And in this post I’m going to show you how retargeting on links works and how you could use it to improve your marketing efforts.

 In case you don’t know what retargeting is, let me go over that very quickly.
 Retargeting (often referred to as remarketing, the two terms are in fact often used interchangeably) is an advertising method in which website owners can “re-attract” previous visitors who might have indicated their interest in a product or service but for some reason abandoned the conversion.